♦ Managing Our Workforce

 • Ensuring that we continually have skilled, diverse and ready talent to meet current and future demands in a changing market

 • Being an inclusive and accessible organisation with a range of strategies to attract and retain a diverse workforce

 • Continuing to build the pipeline of talent throughout the organisation, particularly for critical roles, to ensure business continuity

 • Engaging our geographically and culturally diverse workforce on a site-by-site basis

-• Human Capital Systems - Building the IPL Group Learning Business System, which was designed in 2015 to provide Company wide standards for learning and development
+• Human Capital Systems - Completion of the implementation of the IPL global Learning Business System, begun in 2016, to provide Company wide standards for learning and development